 Based on the old LDV Maxus - launched all the way back in 2004 - the V80 has the undeniable look and feel of an old van.
 However, with prices starting below £16,000 (before VAT) the V80 sits in the same budget as the smaller Ford Transit Connect and Volkswagen Caddy.
 This makes it incredible value, when you factor in its five-year/124,000 mile warranty.

 As you might expect, the V80 has to make some significant compromises in order to undercut its large van rivals on price.
 The cabin, for example, is unashamedly cheap and cheerful.
 And refinement levels are straight out of the early 2000s, with lots of road, wind and engine noise rattling around the retro cabin.

 In fact, the 2.5-litre engine is probably the loudest and thirstiest of any mainstream panel van, with advertised economy sitting at just 30mpg.
-This means the V80 has a frightening thirst for fuel when fully laden, while its Euro5 emission status make it liable for urban pollution charges.
-LDV tell us that a Euro6 version of the 2.5 diesel is expected in late-2018.
+This means the V80 has a frightening thirst for fuel when fully laden.
+At launch, the V80 was powered by Euro5 engines only, which makes these versions liable for urban pollution charges.
+A Euro6 version of the 2.5 diesel was added in 2019.

 Despite sounding like an agricultural vehicle from behind the wheel, the V80 is easy to drive.
 Its comfortable too, with a smooth and comfortable ride quality that remains supple when the van is unladen.
 Builders who run up large distances on the motorway will find LDV’s large van to be a competent companion at 70mph too, with predictable handling and a good view of the road from the elevated seating position.